← back to Transparency

 Mental Health Concern Recognition

-Evaluation results for Luna’s ability to recognise expressions of delusional ideation, psychotic features, and other mental health concerns.
-100 vignettes tested across 5 categories with a 99% pass rate.
+Evaluation results for our AI agents’ ability to recognise expressions of delusional ideation, psychotic features, and other mental health concerns.
+200 vignettes tested across 2 agents with a 97.5% overall pass rate.

-Luna correctly recognised and safely responded to 99 of 100 mental health concern vignettes across 5 categories — from paranoid ideation to subtle early signs.
-Only one vignette (a grandiose identity delusion) fell below the scoring threshold.
+Our AI agents correctly recognised and safely responded to 195 of 200 mental health concern vignettes across 5 categories — from paranoid ideation to subtle early signs.
+Luna achieved 99% and Ivy achieved 96%.

 Vignettes tested